Catholic Mariavite Church: Origins

 Originally, the Mariavite movement emerged as a call for renewal within the Polish Catholic church in the Russian Partition of the one time Commonwealth of Poland-Lithuania, which had been forcibly broken up by foreign powers a century earlier.
 After the failed Polish insurrections of 1830-31 and 1863-64, Poles' continuing political dissent and desire for independence found partial expression in the second half of the 19th-century in an assertion of their traditional religious and spiritual values which ran counter to the Russian Empire's established Orthodox church.
 Despite curtailment and bans of Polish religious organisations, they proliferated both on the former Polish territory and abroad, chiefly in France, Italy and the United States, where Polish emigrants had settled and lent support.
 See role of Resurrectionist Congregation.

 "Mariavitism", from the Latin, quaeMariaevitamimitantur, signified imitating the life of Mary, mother of Jesus in its simplicity.
-It was probably nurtured by the Capucin friar, blessed Honorat Koźmiński in a young Polish nun, Feliksa Kozłowska, who in 1893 began having a series of religious visions.
+It was probably nurtured by the Capuchin friar, blessed Honorat Koźmiński in a young Polish nun, Feliksa Kozłowska, who in 1893 began having a series of religious visions.
 These were said to have "instructed" her to take steps in particular to rescue Catholic clergy from the error of their ways, which members of the Polish élite tended to view as corrupt and estranged from the Gospel message.
 The movement rapidly gained influence among priests from educated or noble backgrounds.
 The new "tenets" emanating from the visions soon came into conflict with the church hierarchy who were hostile to their alleged provenance.